IRFuzzer: Specialized Fuzzing for LLVM Backend Code Generation: Design

-The \sCFG can be constructed with three main control schemas: \textit{branch}, \textit{switch}, and \textit{return}, corresponding to different terminators of the basic block.
-We start with only one basic block and randomly select the terminator of the block.
-If the return schema is selected and the function requires a return type, we pick any value available that matches the return type of the function.
-If a branch or switch is selected as the terminator, we will find a previously generated non-constant value as a condition.
-If no such values can be found, we will allocate a stack memory as a placeholder.
+\sub{ The \sCFG can be constructed with three main control schemas: \texttt{branch}, \texttt{switch}, and \texttt{return}, corresponding to different terminators of the basic block. \irfuzzer{} starts with only one basic block and randomly selects the terminator of the block.
+If the return statement is selected and the function requires a return type, we pick any value available that matches the return type of the function.
+If a branch or switch statement is selected as the terminator, we find a previously generated non-constant value as a condition.
+If no such values can be found, we allocate a stack memory as a placeholder.
 The branch can go to one of three places: \textit{sink}, self-loop or return.
-If we generate a self-loop, we will also update all the PHI nodes in the block to include a new value.
+If we generate a self-loop, we also update all the PHI nodes in the block to include a new value.
+Finally, all terminators are generated during CFG mutation, and instruction generation strategies will not mutate terminators to protect the integrity of the CFG. } \myComment{Addressing to meta review 2: ``Provide the correctness proof of the new (\sCFG-based) mutation operators.''}

-Finally, all terminators will be generated when we are mutating CFG.
-Note that our instruction generation strategies will not mutate terminators in order to protect the integrity of the CFG.
+\begin{definition} A block $S$ dominates a block $T$ if $S$ precedes $T$ on all the reachable paths ending in $T$. \end{definition} \begin{theorem} Let block $S$ dominate block $T$.
+Let $B$ be a block, and $C$ be an sCFG.
+Then, after we split $B$ into $B_\text{entry}$ and $B_\text{exit}$ and insert $C$ between them, $S$ still dominates $T$. \end{theorem}